XiYangEcon/XiYangEcon.github.io/index.md

 ### News!

 ---

-- I have been promoted to associate professor with tenure at UNT in June of 2023!
-- I will present at the NBER Conference "Fertility and Declining Population Growth in High-Income Countries" in June of 2023.
+- I presented at the NBER Conference "Fertility and Declining Population Growth in High-Income Countries" in June of 2023.
-- I will visit MIT Center for Real Estate and present at the first MIT Asia Real Estate Symposium in August of 2023.
+- I visited the MIT Center for Real Estate and presented at the first MIT Asia Real Estate Symposium in August of 2023.
+- I will present at the Lusk Center for Real Estate at the University of Southern California in October of 2023.
+- I will present at the Economics Department of Southern Methodist University in November of 2023.
+- I will present at the AREUEA Virtual Seminar in December of 2023.
+- I will present at the University of Arkansas in February of 2024.
+- I will present at the Federal Reserve Fed Dallas in March of 2024.

 <br/>